RaulSaenzJr/RaulSaenzJr/README.md

 - 👋 Hi, I’m @RaulSaenzJr
-- 👀 I’m interested in web deveolpment
+- 👀 I’m interested in statistics and software development
-- 🌱 I’m currently in a full stack web development boot camp
+- 🌱 I’m currently in a full stack web development boot camp and working towards an AAS in Computer Programming
-- 💞️ I’m looking to collaborate on javascript projects
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me newstarblues@gmail.com

 <!---